 Many salmon runs in Washington state are listed as threatened or endangered.
-Culvert passage barriers have been found to be a large contributor to salmon run declines(Greene & Hall, 2017).
-My work could help resource managers prioritize intertidal culverts, by possibly being able to inventory culverts quicker and less costly than previous methods.
+Culvert passage barriers have been found to be a large contributor to salmon run declines because they block salmon from migrating to spawning and rearing grounds (Greene & Hall, 2017).
+Washington Department of Fish and Wildlife (WDFW) has developed the fish passage barrier assessment protocol to locate and prioritize man-made barrier culverts to salmonid migration.
+However, this protocol does not work for intertidal culverts, leaving many culverts along the coast and Puget Sound as barrier status “unknown”.
+Intertidal culverts are the first possible barrier that salmon encounter as they migrate back from the ocean, or the last point at which juveniles rest before they move into the ocean.
+My work could help resource managers prioritize intertidal culverts, by being able to inventory culverts quicker and less costly than previous methods.

 Summarize your study design.
 If applicable, identify the key variables in your study.
 What is their relationship to each other?
 For example, which variables are you considering as independent (explanatory) and dependent (response)?

-A number of intertidal culverts will be selected for analysis in my study.
+About 20 intertidal culverts will be selected for analysis in my study.
 I will take physical measurements on culverts and relate them to engineer reviewed culverts, such as scour depth, width, and length of pool inlet and outlet, vegetation line, velocity at time in relation to tide, depth of culvert at time in relation to tide and mean high water mark, size of culvert in relation to mean might water mark and stream basin size/bankfull width.
-All of these variables are going to be compared against engineer review.
+All of these variables are going to be compared against each other and against culverts already assessed by engineers to find any correlations between measurements and known structure passability.
 I could also be taking physical measurements of the habitat as response variables around a culvert in response to the independent culvert size/gradient/relation to mean high water/ variables.

-Separate questions I will be asking:

-X# Passable culverts X# nonpassable culverts

-Does relation of culvert position to mean high matter?

-Does location of tidal flux matter?
-Coast vs north Puget sound vs south Puget sound

-Does basin size of stream matter?

-Does slope over stream US and DS matter?

 Describe the data that will be the foundation of your thesis.
 Will you use existing data, or gather new data (or both)?
 Describe the process of acquiring or collecting data.